“To eat is a necessity, but to eat intelligently is an art” – La Rochefoucauld

 Are you eating right?
 What’s the first thing that comes to your mind when you think of food?

-- You become happy instantly, thinking of your favourite food with all its aroma and taste.
+- You become happy instantly, thinking of your favorite food with all its aroma and taste.

 - You are so fond of food that you get an instant mood lift whenever you think of food.